RichNasz/vLLMSwiftApp/vLLMSwiftApp/vLLMSwiftApp.docc/Understanding the Foundation chat.md

 ### Testing

-Testing of the Foundation functionality is planned for future implementation.
-When available, test coverage will be located in the vLLMSwiftAppTests folder of the project.
+Swift Testing code for Foundation functionality is located in the vLLMSwiftAppTests folder of the project.
+Currently test coverage includes:

-> Important: When testing is implemented, server connectivity tests will initially be performed using actual URLs instead of server stubs.
-Until stubs are created in the test code, you will need to modify the test URLs to match your environment before the tests can pass.
+- ``FoundationChatViewModel``